itom-project/plugins/IDSuEye/docs/IDSuEyeCamera.rst

 Then set *camera_id* to the desired camera ID (range 1..254).

 In the changelog below, you can see which uEye driver has been used to compile this plugin for several setup versions of itom.
 In order to guarantee a full working plugin, you should have the same driver installed on your computer.
-Else, a warning will be displayed at startup telling that some faults may occur.
+Else, a warning will be displaid at startup telling that some faults may occur.
 Usually, the compatibility is given, if the major version number and the ten-digit of the minor is equal, e.g. 4.80 and 4.81 are compatible.

 Support for Thorlabs cameras